Today I’m excited to share a tiered tray for July 4th with you. Plus, I have a few bonus thoughts about liberty bouncing around in my head …

 Gathering things I already had…

-I gathered up some items that I’d collected over the years–some are vintage and some, including the patriotic wooden stars, are from Hobby Lobby.
+For my tiered tray for July 4th, I gathered up some items that I’d collected over the years–some are vintage and some, including the patriotic wooden stars, are from Hobby Lobby.

 The little mason jar candles I’ve had for so long that I have no idea where I got them.
 I knew they’d be cute on this tiered tray, but I didn’t like the labels on the top–they were too distracting from the overall look.